williamcotton/webdsl/README.md

 # WebDSL

-WebDSL is a domain-specific language and server implementation for building web applications with integrated PostgreSQL database support.
+WebDSL is an experimental domain-specific language and server implementation for building web applications with integrated PostgreSQL database support.
 It provides a declarative way to define websites with layouts, pages, styles, and API endpoints.

 ## Features